Financial Aid

 Eligibility Requirements

 GPA (qualitative measure): Students are expected to make continuous and successful progress toward the requirements for graduation throughout the curriculum.
-Students must earn a grade point average (GPA) of 2.0 or higher to maintain financial aid eligibility.
+Students must earn a grade point average (GPA) of 2.0 or higher to maintain financial aid eligibility (standard rounding applies).
 At the end of an evaluation period, if a student’s GPA drops below a 2.0, the student will become ineligible for financial aid.
 Grades of A, B, C, D, F, and F/C will be factored into the GPA calculation.
 Grades of I, W and P do not affect GPA.
 Please note all repeat coursework grades will be calculated in the GPA and assessed.
 Also, if I (incomplete) grades are completed the new grade will be included in the next SAP evaluation.

 Time frame for completion (quantitative measure): Students must complete their respective program within a time frame no longer than 150% of the published length, in credit hours, of the program (for example, complete their program after attempting a maximum of 75 credits for a 50-credit program).